-While the medium fade undoubtedly has a crisp, modern look, it’s actually a decades-old style with roots that reach as far back as the 1930s.
+Medium fade haircuts have an undoubtedly crisp, modern look.
+Did you know, however, that it’s actually a decades-old style with roots that reach as far back as the 1930s?
 Slicked long hair looks gave way in the ‘30s to simpler styles that tapered down short past the ears and required less overall styling.
 This taper was often paired with a hard part, but some of the biggest studs of the time also sported wavy, tousled locks up top.

 In the ‘40s and ‘50s, the tapered fade style was well known as a military standard.
 The clean cut practicality of the look combined with the honor and respect afforded to U.S. soldiers at the time made the cut a cultural powerhouse.

 In the mid-1980s, hip-hop culture transformed men’s short haircuts yet again.
 The hi-top or flat-top fade sported by artists like Grace Jones became one of the most iconic looks of the decade.
 The influence of ‘80s hip-hop and black barbershop artistry was crucial in creating today’s medium fade style, mixing old-school techniques and extreme precision with unique artistic details.
 Basically, it looked dope.

 Mid fade haircuts, like any other style, require some basic hair care to keep it looking sharp.
 Here are just a few key maintenance tips to make sure your fade doesn’t, you know, fade (we’ll see ourselves out for that one).